 Processor: Pint-sized power

 The OnePlus Nord comes with a sub-flagship Qualcomm Snapdragon 765G chipset, enabling good performance, as well as sub-6GHz 5G support.
-This is the first time that OnePlus has used anything but a flagship processor in one of its devices.
+The Nord represented the first time that OnePlus used anything but a flagship processor in one of its devices.

-This translates to slower performance compared to the OnePlus 8, though that’s to be expected.
+This translates to slower performance compared to the brand’s marquee phones in the OnePlus 8 and OnePlus 9 families, though that’s to be expected.
 Lagging and hangups were a bit more common with the OnePlus Nord due to its sub-flagship chipset.
 That said, the Nord is not a slow phone whatsoever.
 The 765G is a capable chip, near enough matching the Snapdragon 845 in both CPU and GPU performance.
 You can certainly feel that in the zippy user experience.

 Continue reading: Snapdragon 765G vs Snapdragon 865